Professional Grief Counselling

 Following assessment, a treatment program is applied which provides the client with information (feedback) which encourages the brain to correct.

-I have worked in organizational loss and change management in for over 25 years.
-My work and volunteerism has been for both private and public sector firms, secondary and post secondary school systems, police organizations, hospitals, a library system, municipalities and public utilities.
-My background is varied which I believe has helped greatly in understanding the challenges, issues and complications that people experience in work organizations.
+I have worked in organizational loss and change management for over 25 years.
+My background is varied which I believe has helped greatly in understanding the challenges, issues and complications that people experience in grief and loss.

 Often in an organizational context, individuals do not think that the work related change as loss which can trigger profound feelings of grief.
 Understanding organizational loss in this context, normalizing the feelings that go with this type of change allows the integration of this knowing into my group and individual counselling work.

-I have consulted, volunteered, and been a Board member to Living through Loss Counselling of BC for over 20 years and continue my support to the agency through my volunteerism in addition to building knowledge and experience in grief and loss as a committed Board member.
-My areas of practice and research interest in grief and loss are:
+I have consulted, volunteered, and been a Board member to Living through Loss Counselling of BC for over 20 years and continue my support to the agency through my volunteerism in addition to building knowledge and experience in grief and loss as a committed Board member and practitioner.

 Laurissa Kowalchuk is a Registered Clinical Counsellor with a private practice in Vancouver, BC.
 Her counselling approach draws from Person-Centred Therapy, Acceptance and Commitment Therapy, Cognitive Behaviour Therapy and Mindfulness/Awareness practices.